aim-ahead-dicb/dicb_uttu/_posts/2024-01-15-Janurary-Workshop.md

 ### Day 2 (1/18)

-#### 9:00 - 10:00: Discussion on 4+1 Joint Program with Dean Fenton - Dean Prakash
+#### 9:00 - 10:00: Discussion on 4+1 Joint Program with Dr. Fenton - Dr. Prakash
 * This session will focus on the potential collaboration between our institution and the 4+1 Joint Program.
-Dean Fenton, Dr. Honghe Wang, and Dr. Chitra Nayak will lead the discussion, exploring the benefits and challenges of such a partnership.
+Dr. Fenton, Dr. Prakash, Dr. Honghe Wang, and Dr. Chitra Nayak will lead the discussion, exploring the benefits and challenges of such a partnership.
 * Note: This time is not determined and might need to be changed.

 #### 10:00 - 11:00: AI Fairness with Industry and Leaders - Dr. Xiaoqian Jiang